walder/Skynet-IADS/README.md

 EW radars support the following options:

 ### Power sources and connection nodes
-Add a power source to a EW Site.
-You can add Units and StaticObjects.
+Add a power source to a EW site.
+You can add units and static objects.
 Call the function multiple times to add more than one power source:
 ```
 local powerSource = StaticObject.getByName("EW Power Source")
 ewRadar:addPowerSource(powerSource)
 ```

 Add a connection node to a SAM site.
-You can add Units and StaticObjects.
+You can add units and static objects.
 Call the function multiple times to add more than one connection node:
 ```
 local connectionNode = Unit.getByName("EW connection node")
 ewRadar:addConnectionNode(connectionNode)